Is M4a lossless?

 In answering whether M4A is a lossless format, it’s essential to understand the distinction between ‘lossless’ and ‘lossy’ compression.

 ‘Lossless’ compression refers to a process where all the original data can be fully restored from the compressed data.
-This means that the quality remains unchanged even after the file size has been reduced, and no data is lost in the compression process.
+This means the quality remains unchanged even after the file size has been reduced, and no data is lost in the compression process.
 Examples of lossless formats include FLAC (Free Lossless Audio Codec) and ALAC (Apple Lossless Audio Codec).

 In contrast, ‘lossy’ compression is a process where some data is discarded during compression, resulting in a smaller file size but with a loss in quality.
 The goal here is to eliminate less noticeable data to the human ear.
 MP3 and AAC (Advanced Audio Codec) are examples of lossy formats.

 Technically, M4A as a container can hold different types of audio codecs, both lossy and lossless.
-For example, when the M4A file contains AAC is considered lossy.
+For example, when the M4A file contains AAC, it is considered lossy.
 However, when the M4A file holds ALAC, it’s lossless.
 The M4A extension is often used to denote files using the AAC codec, making it more commonly associated with lossy compression.

 AAC or M4A document quality is better, and record sizes are more modest than MP3 documents.
 M4A documents sound better compared to MP3 records when encoded at a similar piece rate because of a portion of the upgrades made to the configuration, for example,